 From being born and raised in Sheffield to Punjabi/Sikh working class migrant parents to leaving school at 16 years old with 3 o-levels and being told I could never be a writer – to severe burnout, grief, loss and chronic illnesses – I reconnected with the power of words and creative arts in my late forties as an act of radical healing, as a way to write myself back home, transform my life, and to learn to live well within my limitations.

-This journey led to studying for an MSc in Creative Writing for Therapeutic Purposes (Metanoia Institute) and finally liberating myself from twenty years as a Social Worker.
-My debut poetry collection (un)interrupted tongues explored this journey towards liberation and healing, exploring intersections of race, creativity and nature.
+This journey led to studying for an MSc in Creative Writing for Therapeutic Purposes (Metanoia Institute) after a twenty year career as a Social Worker.
+My 2022 debut poetry collection (un)interrupted tongues explored this journey towards liberation and healing, exploring intersections of race, creativity and nature.
+Since then my work has been shortlisted for Wasafiri New Writing prize, Working Class Nature Writing prize, published in Wild Service: Why Nature Needs You, awarded Developing Your Creative Practice grant (Arts Council) and featured in exhibitions.

 Nature and the outdoors continue to be a huge part of my journey and reflected in all my work.
 I’m most often found on my tiny allottment or roaming through the woods – pen in hand – creating my latest archive.